When Deep Learning Meets Polyhedral Theory: A Survey: Linear Programming and Polyhedral Theory in Training

-These are the cases of ReLU activations $\sigma(z) = \max\{0,z\}$ and LTU activations $\sigma(z) = \text{sgn}(z)$.
+Note that when a neural network $f$ has only one hidden layer, its behavior is almost completely determined by the sign of each component of the vector \(\weights^1 x - \biases^1.\) These are the cases of ReLU activations $\sigma(z) = \max\{0,z\}$ and LTU activations $\sigma(z) = \text{sgn}(z)$.
 The training algorithms we show here heavily exploit this observation and construct $(\weights^1,\biases^1)$ by embedding in this phase a \emph{hyperplane partition} problem based on the sample $(\sampleinput_i,\sampleoutput_i)_{i=1}^\samplesize$.
 While the focus of this survey is mainly devoted to ReLU activations, we also discuss some selected cases with LTU activations as they share some similar ideas.